-88% of the program area met our damage target, meaning 12% of the Program area had >0.2% infested fruit.
-Of those orchards that did exceed this level. most exceeded it by a small amount.
-The heights of the bars indicate the number of orchards with increasing degrees of infestation in 0.5% increments, form >0.2% to 10%.
+90% of the program area met our damage target, the meaning 10% of Program area had >0.2% infested fruit.
+Of those orchards that exceeded this level, most exceeded it by a small amount.
+The heights of the bars indicate the number of orchards with increasing degrees of infestation in increments, form 0.5% >0.2% to 10%.
 Of those above the target, most had 1% or less damaged fruit, still a very low level of fruit loss.